burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 > Just a Launcher to normal website

 ### ATTENTION (ABOUT MODS)
-I have ported Pizza Tower Cheesed Up to the Web Browser, so if you want to play Pizza Tower with mods, go check out that Repo in my Pinned
+I have ported Pizza Tower Cheesed Up AND Scoutdigo to the Web Browser, so if you want to play Pizza Tower with mods, go check out that Repo in my Pinned

 ## HOW TO CLEAR CACHE
 > This is needed everytime I update the main website, else the game crashes